marissamelo91/Employee-Record/README.md

 THEN I am prompted to select an employee to update and their new role and this information is updated in the database<br>

 ## Usuage
-In order to run the program you must download the following.
+In order to run the program you must download the following.<br>
 Node.js <br>
 PostgreSQL <br>